magneticio/vamp.io/content/documentation/using-vamp/overview.md

 # Using Vamp

-Vamp has few basic entities or artefacts you can work with:
+Vamp has few basic entities or artifacts you can work with:

 -   **Breeds**: static artifacts that describe single services and their dependencies.
 -   **Blueprints**: blueprints are, well, blueprints!
 They describe how breeds work in runtime and what properties they should have.